Donald Trump says officials 'indifferent' after Ohio train derailment

 Earlier on Wednesday, Mr Buttigieg announced he would visit the derailment site on Thursday, becoming the second cabinet-level official to do so after Environmental Protection Agency Administrator Michael Regan.

-Mr Buttigieg is expected to meet with local residents, as well as with investigators probing the causes of the crash.
+Mr Buttigieg is expected to meet local residents and investigators looking into what caused the crash.

-In an interview with CBS on Tuesday, Mr Buttigieg conceded he "could have spoken sooner" about the derailment.
+In an interview with CBS on Tuesday, Mr Buttigieg conceded he "could have spoken sooner" about the derailment and said it was "a lesson learned for me".

-"I was focused on just making sure that our folks on the ground were all set, but could have spoken sooner about how strongly I felt about this incident, and that's a lesson learned for me," he said.

-Meanwhile, the National Transportation Safety Board is preparing its preliminary repot on derailment, due to be released on Thursday.
+The National Transportation Safety Board is due to release its preliminary report on the derailment on Thursday.